 Post Eligibility Treatment of Income (Appendix B-5): The personal needs allowance amount under a capitated system is up to \$2,199.
-If a participant exceeds this amount, the state develops a method to carve out/identify the costs of home and communitybased waiver services from the cost of other Medicaid services so that the individual's patient liability is applied only to the cost of home and community-based waiver services.
+If a participant exceeds this amount, the State develops a method to carve out/identify the costs of home and community-based waiver services from the cost of other Medicaid services so that the individual's patient liability is applied only to the cost of home and community-based waiver services.

-I-2 a.
-Rate Determination (continued)
+I-2: Rate Determination Methods (cont'd):